Kivvil/libexif-wrapper/README.md

-# A safe Rust wrapper aroung libexif.
+# A safe Rust wrapper around libexif.

 Libexif is a C library for extracting EXIF data from picture files.
 This crate contains a safe
 wrapper around libexif.
 This crate also exposes unsafe rust bindings for libexif through the [`bindings`] module.